flutter/website/src/get-started/flutter-for/ios-devs.md

 you need to import the `AVKit` framework and create an instance of the `VideoPlayer` view.

-In Flutter, to do the same thing, you'll add the [video_player][] plugin to your project.
+In Flutter, to do the same thing, you add the [video_player][] plugin to your project.
 This plugin allows you to create a video player that works on Android, iOS, and on the web from the same codebase.
-You'll need to add the plugin to your app and, similar to above, add the video file to your project, and add the asset to your `pubspec.yaml` file.
+You add the plugin to your app and, similar to above, add the video file to your project.
+Then, you add the asset to your `pubspec.yaml` file.
 Once these steps are complete, you can use the `VideoPlayerController` class to load and play your video file.
 See the [video_player example][] for a complete walk through.